 Definitions and understandings of family/whānau vary and are informed by different cultural backgrounds and practices.
 Almost always, the most important perspective for defining family/whānau is that of the patient or proposed patient.

-The following definition is only one of many possible definitions, but the Ministry of Health recommends medical practitioners and responsible clinicians use it to help avoid confusion and for consistency across the country.
+The following definition is only one of many possible definitions, but the Ministry of Health recommends health practitioners and responsible clinicians use it to help avoid confusion and for consistency across the country.

-4.2.2 Recommended definition
+5.2.2 Recommended definition

-‘Family/whānau’ means a set of relationships a patient or proposed patient defines as family/whānau.
+‘Family/whānau’ is a set of relationships a patient or proposed patient recognises as their closest connections, whether it be a collective or an individual.
 It is not limited to relationships based on blood ties, and may include any of the following:

 the spouse or partner of the patient or proposed patient